edwardvmills/NURBSlib_EVM/tutorial_0.01_ControlPoly4 and CubicCurve4.md

 [return to main page](http://edwardvmills.github.io/NURBSlib_EVM/)

 This 'tutorial' is meant to give a glimpse of the NURBSlib_EVM _library_.
-This is not a FreeCAD tutorial.

 As a library, NURBSlib_EVM provides basic elements that _can_ be used to produce models, but are not streamlined.
 Some steps in this tutorial will feel repetitive.
-They _can_ be automated, and they _will_ be automated eventually, however, _at this time_, priority is given to stability and versatility of the objects
+They can be automated, and they will be automated eventually, however, at this time, priority is given to stability and versatility of the objects

 ### Target audience for this specific tutorial
 * Triplus